haskellj2/Neural-Machine-Translation/README.md

 # Neural-Machine-Translation
 Use interchangeable modules such as LSTM, GRU and CNN models for encoder and decoder, with variants of attention mechanisms

-will publish first version by Wed Jan 16
+will publish first version soon